-- (E) ENROLLMENT UNAVAILABLE.-The first available enrollment date for the approved training of the worker is within 60 days after the date of the determination made under this paragraph, or, if later, there are extenuating circumstances for the delay in enrollment, as determined pursuant to guidelines issued by the Secretary. - (F) Training approved by the Secretary is not reasonably available to the worker from either governmental agencies or private sources (which may include area vocational education schools, as defined in section 3 of the Carl D. Perkins Vocational and Technical Education Act of 1998 (20 U.S.C.
+- (1) ISSUANCE OF WAIVERS.-The Secretary may issue a written statement to an adversely affected worker waiving the requirement to be enrolled in training described in subsection (a)(5)(A) of this section if the Secretary determines that it is not feasible or appropriate for the worker, because of 1 or more of the following reasons: - (A) HEALTH.-The worker is unable to participate in training due to the health of the worker, except that a waiver under this subparagraph shall not be construed to exempt a worker from requirements relating to the availability for work, active search for work, or refusal to accept work under Federal or State unemployment compensation laws. - (B) ENROLLMENT UNAVAILABLE.-The first available enrollment date for the approved training of the worker is within 60 days after the date of the determination made under this paragraph, or, if later, there are extenuating circumstances for the delay in enrollment, as determined pursuant to guidelines issued by the Secretary. - (C) TRAINING NOT AVAILABLE.-Training approved by the Secretary is not reasonably available to the worker from either governmental agencies or private sources (which may include area vocational education schools, as defined in section 3 of the [Carl D. Perkins Career and Technical Education Act of 2006] (20 U.S.C.
 2302), and employers), no training that is suitable for the worker is available at a reasonable cost, or no training funds are available.

-(2) Duration of Waivers.-
+(2) DURATION OF WAIVERS.-